microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraScopedRoleMembership.md

 ## Description

 The `Remove-EntraScopedRoleMembership` cmdlet removes a scoped role membership from Microsoft Entra ID.
-Specify `ObjectId` and `ScopedRoleMembershipId` parameter to remove a scoped role membership.

 ## Examples